ojshaw/Civil/packages/contracts/contracts/tcr/README.md

 A flow-chart detailing the application/listing lifecycle is included at the bottom of this page.

+Documentation for contracts are generated using `doxity` and can be found at [http://dapp.staging.cvl.pub/contracts](http://dapp.staging.cvl.pub/contracts)

 ## Voting

-Our voting system is a Partial-Lock Commit-Reveal Voting contract based on (Mike Goldin's / ConsenSys' original implementation)[https://github.com/ConsenSys/PLCRVoting] with a few modifications required to properly distribute tokens to voters when a challenge vote is overturned by the appellate:
+Our voting system is a Partial-Lock Commit-Reveal Voting contract based on [Mike Goldin's / ConsenSys' original implementation](https://github.com/ConsenSys/PLCRVoting) with a few modifications required to properly distribute tokens to voters when a challenge vote is overturned by the appellate:

 * Added `getNumLosingTokens(address _voter, uint _pollID, uint _salt)` and `getTotalNumberOfTokensForLosingOption(uint _pollID)` since an overturned challenge treats the losers as the winners.